Redgate Test Data Manager

 1. Follow the data generation installation guide.

-2. Just call the data generator CLI with either command line parameters
+2. Just call the data generator CLI with command line parameters

 Commands